 Top 10 Countries with World Champion Boxers in the Most Weight Classes

 The only two countries on the planet to have a world champion in each weight class are the UK and the US.
 With long and proud boxing histories, as well as diverse genetic pools, these factors enable these two heavyweight countries to produce prizefighters across all weight divisions.

 Puerto Rico falls just short on this list, having world champions in 16 of the 17 weight classes.
 The only division they are yet to see a world champion is heavyweight.

 Of the top 10 countries with world champion boxers in the most weight classes, there’s a fair spread of continents from around the globe.
 North America once again shows its prowess with four countries situated in the top ten; added to the US and Puerto Rico are Mexico and Panama who have winners in 15 and 14 classes, respectively.
 There’s three from Europe, with Italy and France – on 14 and 13 divisions each – alongside the UK.
-Completing the top 10, there’s one-a-piece from Africa, Asia, and South America in the form of South Africa, Philippines and Columbia (all 13).
+Completing the top 10, there’s two from South America in the form of Argentina and Columbia (both 13), with Australia completing the top 10 (also 13).

 More Articles Like This

 Anthony Joshua EXCLUSIVE: AJ Names Muhammad Ali the “GOAT” of Boxing